leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/observability-in-gc.md

     - Implement zero-trust by monitoring network traffic across and within the trust boundaries without any network re-architecture.
 - Network forensics for PCI compliance:
     - Packet mirroring help capture, process and preserve forensic of different attack vectors.

+### Network Intelligence Center
+Network Intelligence Center gives you centralized monitoring and visibility into your network.
+It reduces troubleshooting time and effort and increases network security, all while improving the overall user experience.

+Currently, it offers five modules:
+- **Network Topology**: visualizes your Google Cloud network as a graph.
+- **Connectivity Tests**: helps you to quickly diagnose connectivity issues and prevent outages.
+  - Run tests to help verify the effect of configuration changes
+- **Performance Dashboard**: gives you visibility into the performance of your VPC.
+  - The **Latency tab** aggregates latency information based on a sample of your actual Transmission Control Protocol (TCP) VM traffic.
+- **Firewall Insights**: produces metrics and insights that let you make better decisions about your firewall rules.
+  -  It exposes misconfigurations, and identifies rules that could be made more strict.
+- **Network Analyzer**: automatically monitors your VPC network configurations and detects misconfigurations and suboptimal configurations.
+  - It provides insights on Network Topology, firewall rules, routes, configuration dependencies, and connectivity to services and applications.

+Firewall Insights metrics let you analyze the way that your firewall rules are being used:
+- Verify that firewall rules are being used in the intended way
+- Verify that firewall rules allow or block their intended connections
+- Perform live debugging of connections that are inadvertently dropped
+- Discover malicious attempts to access your network

+### Analyzing Network Traffic with VPC Flow Logs
+In this lab, you will configure a network to record traffic to and from an Apache web server using VPC Flow Logs.
+You will then export the logs to BigQuery to analyze them.

+Tasks:
+1. Configure a custom network with VPC flow logs
+  - *Note: Turning on VPC flow logs doesn't affect performance, but some systems generate a large number of logs, which can increase costs.
+If you click on Configure logs you'll notice that you can modify the aggregation interval and sample rate.
+This allows you to trade off longer interval updates for lower data volume generation which lowers logging costs.*
+1. Create an Apache web server
+1. Verify that network traffic is logged
+1. Export the network traffic to BigQuery to further analyze the logs
+1. Add VPC flow log aggregation